What is Falun Gong?

 The History of Falun Gong

 The health benefits reported by people taking up Falun Gong are often immediate and many times dramatic, with some patients even recovering from severe illnesses.
+In addition the Chinese people recognized in Falun Gong an authentic representation of the spiritual traditions which have almost been lost after decades of communist rule.
 This sparked a wave of excitement about the practice in China during the 1990s, and the practice grew rapidly across the country.

 By 1998, just six years after its first introduction to the public, official Chinese records estimated 70-100 million had taken up the practice, making Falun Gong the fastest growing, and most popular form of qigong in Chinese history.

-However, upon gaining a better understanding of the practice via a thorough study of its teachings and applying these teachings to daily life, it became apparent to practitioners that Falun Gong was not just another qigong practice to improve health and wellness.
+However, upon gaining deeper understanding of the practice, it became apparent to practitioners that Falun Gong was not just another qigong practice to improve health and wellness.
 Instead, the practice represented a rediscovery of the “old, good things of ancient China,” as one grandfather and former Chinese official put it.
 The virtues of Falun Gong’s teachings rekindled the values of China’s traditional past; the strength and honesty of Taoism, the compassion and goodness from Buddhism, and the wisdom to deal with people and social settings with righteousness and tolerance from Confucianism.

 In Falun Gong people experienced a renaissance of traditional Chinese wisdom and values, and this resonated deeply with people all across China.